Tecnico1931/noonlight-hass/README.md

-# Noonlight for HomeAssistant
+# Noonlight for HomeAssistant (Self-Hosted Fork)

-This is the [Noonlight](https://noonlight.com) integration for HomeAssistant.
+This is a modified version of the [Noonlight](https://noonlight.com) integration for HomeAssistant that connects directly to the Noonlight API for self-hosting.

 [Noonlight](https://noonlight.com) connects your smart home to local emergency services to help keep you safe in case of a break-in, fire, or medical emergency.

 ### Noonlight service is currently only available in the United States

+## Key Differences from Original

+This fork removes the dependency on Konnected.io's intermediary service and connects directly to the Noonlight API:

+- **Direct API Integration**: Uses Noonlight server token authentication instead of OAuth
+- **Self-Hosted**: No dependency on Konnected.io's token service
+- **Simplified Setup**: Requires only server token from Noonlight developer portal

 ## How it Works

 Noonlight connects to emergency 9-1-1 services in all 50 U.S. states.
 Backed by a UL-compliant alarm monitoring center and staffed 24/7 with live operators in the United States, Noonlight is standing by to send help to your home at a moment's notice.

 When integrated with Home Assistant, a **Noonlight Alarm** switch will appear in your list of entities.
 When the Noonlight Alarm switch is turned _on_, this will send an emergency signal to Noonlight.
-You will be contacted by text and voice at the phone number associated with your Noonlight account.
+You will be contacted by text and voice at the phone number you configure.
 If you confirm the emergency with the Noonlight operator, or if you're unable to respond, Noonlight will dispatch local emergency services to your home using the [longitude and latitude coordinates](https://www.home-assistant.io/docs/configuration/basic/#latitude) specified in your Home Assistant configuration or an address you specify in the Noonlight configuration.

 Additionally, a new service will be exposed to Home Assistant: `noonlight.create_alarm`, which allows you to explicitly specify the type of emergency service required by the alarm: medical, fire, or police.
 By default, the switch entity assumes "police".